 WARNING: Do not attempt to make repairs to any firearm without proper knowledge or training.
 Do not alter parts or use substitute parts not made by Beretta.
-Any necessary alterations or adjustments to the operating mechanism should be performed by the Manufacturer or by its Local Official Distributor.
+Any necessary alterations or adjustments to the operating mechanism should be performed by the Manufacturer.

 WARNING: Do not attempt to alter the internal parts of your pistol's firing mechanism.
-Altering internal parts can cause unsafe condition..
+Altering internal parts can cause unsafe condition.